P18: Strategic Quitting - The Summit Is Only the Halfway Point

 Here's how these beliefs commonly appeared and the unseen consequences they brought.

-• The old script said: Start strong, work harder, push through obstacles, and finish at the top.
+- The old script: Start strong, work harder, push through obstacles, and finish at the top.

-• The old script said: Quitting was framed as failure.
+- The old script: Quitting is failure.
 Resilience, grit, and persistence are the only virtues.

-• The old script said: Hard work and the hustle were glorified.
-Burnout was worn as a badge of honor.
-Slow progress was often viewed as weakness.
+- The old script: Hard work is heroic.
+Burnout is a badge of honor.
+Slow progress is weakness.

 Modern Day Case Studies That Reveal the Fault Lines